 - Highly incentivized uptime.
-The Threshold network's multi-app model strongly incentivizes node operators to provision service to tBTCv2, and its strict availability requirements.
-Threshold Access Control 'piggybacks' on tBTCv2 uptime, reliability and technical competence.
+Threshold Network's multi-app model strongly incentivizes node operators to provision service to tBTC, and its strict availability requirements.
+Threshold Access Control 'piggybacks' on tBTC uptime, reliability and technical competence.

 - Optional: keypair-only decryption.
 If even stricter security guarantees are required, and data recipients' public keys are known in advance, developers may opt for end-user data to be re-encrypted by node operators such that they are only decryptable by pre-designated clients.

 The Threshold Access Control service is built on two distinct but interwoven technologies; Conditions-Based Decryption (CBD) and Proxy Re-Encryption (PRE).
 Both offer trust-minimized end-to-end encryption and access control is executed by the same decentralized array of nodes.
-There are some trade-offs between (explicit) security and access condition customization, which are explored in later subsections.
+There are some trade-offs between (explicit) security and access condition customization, which are explored in the trust assumptions section.